A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 Phase-field data represent a scalar field $\mathfrak{d}$ that models the progressive degradation of material stiffness, ranging from 0 (intact) to 1 (fully fractured).
 In the electromechanical phase-field model, $\mathfrak{d}$ evolves based on energy minimization principles and provides spatially localized crack information.
 Given its high fidelity and sharp contrast near fracture zones, it has traditionally been used as a benchmark for crack path identification in fracture mechanics.

-Herein, the CNN models were trained to learn and segment crack paths directly from input phase-field images using four ResNet backbones: ResNet34, ResNet50, ResNet101, and ResNet152.
+Herein, the CNN models were trained to learn and segment crack paths directly from phase-field data using four ResNet backbones: ResNet34, ResNet50, ResNet101, and ResNet152.
 Each architecture was evaluated over a wide range of simulation cases with varying defect distributions and crack topologies.

 Table~\ref{tab:phi_performance} summarizes the performance of the models on the phase-field dataset.
+The performance metrics in this table are derived from a pixel-wise confusion matrix analysis, comparing every pixel of the CNN prediction against the ground-truth data.
 Among the architectures, ResNet34 provided the best trade-off between accuracy and computational efficiency.
 This architecture reached a training F1-score of 0.89 and an IoU of 0.82 after 75 epochs, with a total training time of approximately 2 hours.
 On the validation set, ResNet34 reached an F1-score of 0.82 and an IoU of 0.75, with a final validation loss of 0.19.

 In comparison, ResNet50, ResNet101, and ResNet152 required longer training times--3, 4, and 5 hours, respectively--for 50, 65, and 53 epochs.
 Among these three models, ResNet50 exhibited the weakest performance despite its relatively short training duration.
 It achieved a lower training F1-score of 0.83 and IoU of 0.74, along with the highest validation loss of 0.22 among all models.
 ResNet101 and ResNet152 showed moderate improvements over ResNet50 in both training and validation metrics.
 However, neither architecture outperformed ResNet34 in terms of the overall trade-off between segmentation accuracy and computational efficiency.